NeuroTechX/ntx_slack_archive/general.md

  >hassan we (alexandre.barachant, dano et al) had a nice conversation about this a few months back in <#C08PVFWH4|eegdata> you might want to look up.
 (I assume by DL you are referring to transfer learning specifically).

+10/28/2017 1:45 AM

+ **hassan** :

+ >Ok cool!
+I'm interested in ECoG though. bciguy I think that discussion was deleted by slack.
+It's not exist anymore.